 Scaffolded Instruction: the program will document subject-specific behaviors, tools, and cultural features (weighted network considerations, special publications, media use, etc.) for researchers to consider in order to perform effective research in their discipline.

-How might scaffolded informtion fluency elements fit into the Interdisciplinary Seminar (IDS) program?
+How might scaffolded information fluency elements fit into an ever more interdisciplinary curriculum program?

 The library-related “discipline” reviews may provide significantly different frameworks and perspectives on a topic as seen from the interests of the specific populations.
 (For example, imagine ecological concerns from the economic vs bioethical viewpoints.)